SwarmMarkets/smt-rewards-distribution/policies/smt_rd_policy.md

 * Individual user rewards capped at 500% APY for up to $10M platform liquidity, and 250% for $10M-100M.
 No cap thereafter.
 * Pools with securities (stocks, bonds and indexes) receive a 4x rewards boost vs other pools

-## Trading Rewards
+## RWA Holder Rewards
-* 25% of weekly rewards (in relation to Liquidity Provider Rewards)
+* 25% of weekly rewards
-* Trading Rewards are calculated based on individual trading volume per address and per network, then prorated against volume of trades made by all addresses on platform
+* RWA Holder Rewards are calculated based on each address's USD-equivalent holdings of securities (stocks, bonds and indexes) pro-rated against Total Market Cap of Securities

 ## Staking Rewards
-* 25% of weekly rewards (in relation to Liquidity Provider Rewards)
+* 25% of weekly rewards
-* Staking Rewards are calculated based on amount of SMT staked against a specific security asset, calculated using the asset's weekly trading volume as a proportion of total securities trading volume.
+* Staking Rewards are calculated based on amount of SMT staked against a specific security asset, calculated using the asset's Market Cap (TVL) as a proportion of total securities Market Cap, pro-rated against all SMT stakes against the specific security asset..

 ## Loyalty Rewards
 * Ratio of SMT held vs total asset value staked in liquidity pools determines loyalty rewards.